bumble-tech/appyx/documentation/index.md

 ## Appyx Navigation

 An Android navigation library for Jetpack Compose that depends on **Appyx Interactions** for its transitions and gesture-based navigation.
 It allows you to use any **Appyx Components** for navigation.

+## 2.x migration guide

+If you used Appyx 1.x before, you can find a [summary of differences](2.x/migrationguide.md) here.

 ## 1.x documentation